 A U.S. Senate committee is set to begin an impeachment trial of a federal judge from New Orleans – really, New Orleans, shocking! – accused of pretty big-time corruption, including a hard to get around kickback scheme with a law firm.

-It is a case that cries out for a plea bargain but the judge seems intent on fighting it in spite of the fact that he intends to retire next year.
+It is a case that cries out for a plea bargain, but the judge seems intent on fighting it although he intends to retire next year.
 One motivating factor besides pride: the judge would get no pension if the Senate removes him from the bench.

 Here is the Law.com story.